AFontaine79/stm-blinky/README.md

 - `xpm install`
 - `xpm run build --config Debug`

-The first command sets up the developer environmment, pulling all of the build tools specified in `package.json`.  _It is only necessary to run this once after cloning the repo._
+The first command sets up the developer environmment, pulling all of the build tools specified in `package.json`.  _It is only necessary to run this step once after cloning the repo._

 The second command runs the build.
 This will create `Blinky.elf` and `Blinky.hex` in `build/stm/debug/Src/`.